ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 {{% /steps %}}

 ## Verify SSH access
-If when running:
+Run:

 ```shell
 ssh github.com
 ```

-You don't get any errors, then everything went fine 🥳
+If you don't get any errors, the setup is successful. 🥳

 ## Configure Git to use SSH instead of https
 {{< tabs items="Bitbucket,Gitlab,Github" >}}